Skip to main content

 Pack your Curology bottle

 Per TSA regulations, carry-on liquids or creams and pastes must be 3.4 ounces (100ml) or less per container.
-Curology members have no problems here!
-Our two-month bottle of night cream, which is 24ml, can go right in your carry-on bag.
+Curology patients have no problems here!
+Your personalized prescription formula can go right in your carry-on bag.

 What do you do if a pimple decides to pop up when you’re traveling?
-Shrink the pimple down to size with a cold compress or acne cover or pimple patch, aka hydrocolloid bandage.
+Help calm inflammation with a cold compress or use a hydrocolloid bandage.

 Woman applying Curology Emergency Spot Patch To Pimple

-Hydrocolloid bandages absorb buildup from pimples, and provide a moist environment to speed up the healing and decrease potential for scarring.
-If you're a Curology member, reach for your emergency spot patches (aka hydrocolloid acne covers) to treat the blemish ASAP.
+Hydrocolloid bandages absorb fluid and oil, and provide a moist environment to help speed up the healing and decrease the potential for scarring.

-They say necessity is the mother of invention, which is why we made acne patches designed to blend into your skin—and even under makeup.
-The emergency spot patch by Curology is so low-profile, you can wear it out and about during the day.
-Thin enough to layer under makeup, this hydrocolloid patch absorbs pus and oil without using active ingredients that might irritate your skin.
+They say necessity is the mother of invention, which is why we made spot patches designed to blend into your skin—and even under makeup.
+The Emergency Spot Patch by Curology is so low-profile, you can wear it out and about during the day.
+Thin enough to layer under makeup, this hydrocolloid patch absorbs fluid and oil without using active ingredients that might irritate your skin.
 Our spot patch is here to support you—without stealing the spotlight.

 Closeup of two faces with emergency spot patches

-Of course, any hydrocolloid bandage found at your local pharmacy will do.
 You can wear one overnight or even on the plane.
-Do make sure to apply any acne patch or hydrocolloid bandage before applying your Curology prescription medication (or other creamy skincare products such as moisturizer) to allow the patch to stick to your face and do its thing.
+Do make sure to apply any spot patch or hydrocolloid bandage before applying your Curology prescription medication (or other creamy skincare products such as moisturizer) to allow the patch to stick to your face and do its thing.

 Try a custom acne treatment from Curology

 More questions about beating breakouts while traveling?
-You can send your Curology dermatology provider a message or contact us directly.
+You can send your Curology dermatology provider a message.

 Get your personalized skincare routine with Curology